The Art of English

 • What are my objectives in life?

-• What do I hope to achie
+• What do I hope to achieve by improving my English communication skills?

 There could be many reasons why people choose to improve their English language skills.
 Is it because you want to improve your scores at school?
 Maybe you just want to improve your speech to make your holidays abroad more enjoyable.
+Or better yet, it could be because you want to improve your communication skills at work with your foreign colleagues or customers.
+Maybe your parents are pressuring you to study English.

 Many students try to study English as if it were a science subject like mathematics or biology.
 In my view, they are making a big mistake.
 English is an art.
 As such, it needs to be practiced.
 Doctors practice medicine.
 Lawyers practice law.
 They are always practicing to improve their skills.
 That’s why, at CELI, classes are focused on giving students the maximum opportunity to practice using their skills in individual and small group settings.
-Studying grammar will give you the basic rules of how to e
+Studying grammar will give you the basic rules of how to express yourself in any language, but only practice will give you the vocabulary and confidence to improve how you use it to communicate.

 Like every decision in life, practicing English must be something you want to do.
 If you don’t make a strong commitment to constantly practice your English then it just won’t happen.